 Entrepreneur and small business support through the Georgia Department of Economic Development that includes one-on-one interaction, connections and incentives, as well as research, resources, mentorship programs and other tools.

-Small Business Administration (SBA) loans and loan guarantees are available to businesses which cannot borrow on reasonable terms from conventional lenders.
-Loans may be used for land and building acquisition, machinery and equipment, building renovation, working capital, among other uses.
+Small Business Administration (SBA) loans and loan guarantees are available to businesses that cannot borrow on reasonable terms from conventional lenders.
+Loans may be used for land and building acquisition, machinery and equipment, building renovation, and working capital, among other uses.